oramirezvital/samples/04-UX-demos/02-video-games-sales-assistant/README.md

 🚀 This reference solution can help you explore use cases like:

-- Monitor device usage patterns and optimize service plans
+- Monitor bot vs human interaction performance and optimization opportunities
-- Track billing and cost allocation across departments
+- Track customer satisfaction scores (CSAT, NPS, CES) across channels
-- Analyze roaming usage and identify cost optimization opportunities
+- Analyze escalation patterns and identify improvement areas
-- Provide quick answers to executives about fleet performance metrics
+- Provide quick answers to executives about customer experience metrics
-- Identify inactive devices and optimize inventory management
+- Identify high-performing channels and agents for best practice sharing
-- Monitor SIM card utilization and lifecycle management
+- Monitor customer journey completion rates and friction points
+- Analyze cost per interaction and operational efficiency metrics

 ## Solution Overview

-The following architecture diagram illustrates a reference solution for a generative AI fleet management assistant that is built using Strands Agents SDK and powered by Amazon Bedrock.
-This assistant enables users to access structured fleet management data that is stored in an existing PostgreSQL database through a question-answering interface.
+The following architecture diagram illustrates a reference solution for a generative AI customer care analytics assistant that is built using Strands Agents SDK and powered by Amazon Bedrock.
+This assistant enables users to access structured customer care performance data that is stored in an existing PostgreSQL database through a question-answering interface.

 ![Fleet Management Assistant](./images/gen-ai-assistant-diagram.png)